erikmav/passport-sqrl/README.md

 # Release History and Release Notes

+## 0.2.0 25 Nov 2017
+* Breaking change in ISQRLIdentityStorage - function names updated for consistent Async suffix, e.g. query -> queryAsync
+* Removed AuthCallback from module exports (obsolete).
+* Fixed bug in SQRL URL generator - base64 encoding was mistakenly used for the nut in 0.1.0, causing problems with '+' values in the base64 string  being interpreted as spaces.
+Updated to issue URLs with base64url values.

 ## 0.1.0 15 Nov 2017
 * Initial release with 'query' and 'ident' API calls supported
 * Successful login using mid-November desktop SQRL client.
 No successful logins with Android phone app yet. iOS app not tried.